Bortiz25/pet-store-website/README.md

 ```
 const mongoose = require("mongoose");
 ```
-we use mongoose, an Object Data Modeling Library, to query data in our database.
+We use mongoose, an Object Data Modeling Library, to query data in our database.

 ```